-All Derry City and Strabane District Council owned cemeteries are open and operational from 8am to 7pm.
+All Derry City and Strabane District Council owned cemeteries are open and operational from.

 It is important to note that when funerals are taking place, some areas within the cemeteries will be cordoned off to ensure health and safety measures are in place and to allow mourners the space and privacy to grieve and pay their respects in a safe and controlled environment.

 The public are also advised that as a result of the current pandemic these arrangements are subject to change and there will be instances where the facilities may have to close at short notice to comply with COVID 19 regulations.

 The cemetery offices will remain closed with no public access however all enquiries or queries regarding genealogy or headstone permits can be made by telephone at 028 71 362615 or email.

 The latest guidance for undertakers regarding social distancing and funerals can be found here.

 Updated 23rd July 2021

 Areas of some old cemeteries in the District have been cordoned off by Council for health and safety reasons.
 Donaghedy Cemetery is completely closed with signage being erected and areas closed off around unstable structures at other ancient cemetery sites.